 7 Important Details to Include In Your New-Hire Welcome Email

 Include details to help make your new hire’s first day less stressful.
 Here are a few key details to include in the new-hire email:

 The most important information in a welcome email is the employee’s start date and time.
 Even if you discussed this during the offer call, it’s best to have their start date documented via email as well.
 You’ll also want to confirm the time they are expected to be in the office or logged on if working remotely.

 Additionally, put together an agenda to provide structure for their first day/week.
 Knowing who they’re supposed to meet with, what training material they need to review, and the overall plan for their first day empowers them to approach each onboarding session with intention.

-Many companies include a first day checklist for new hires that details all the critical and useful information for new employees.
+Many companies include a first day checklist for new hires that details all the critical and useful information for the employee orientation day.
 It provides direction during downtime on their first day or points them in the direction of the next training opportunity in their onboarding process.

 2. Video Greetings & Training Materials